 - dry beans or rice for blind baking

-- To make the cases brush the muffins forms with melted butter, place the tin in the fridge and leave to set.
+- Tin: Brush the muffin tin with melted butter, place the tin in the fridge and leave to set for about 30 minutes.

 - Preheat the oven to 150 degrees Celsius/ 300 degrees Fahrenheit.

-- Cut a piece of parchment paper large enough to fit the tin, place on top of the pie and fill with dry beans or rice.
-Bake blind for about 20 -25 minutes until golden-brown.
-Remove the beans and the paper and bake for another 5 to 10 minutes if the shell does not have the right color yet.
-You can then let it cool and fill.
+- Blind bake: Cut a piece of parchment paper large enough to fit the tin, place it on top of the pie and fill with dry beans or rice.
+Bake blind for about 20 -30 minutes until golden brown.
+Remove the beans and the paper and bake for another 5 to 10 minutes if the shell doesn't have the right color yet.
+Let cool and fill.

-- If the filling has to be cooked as well, remove the paper and beans, fill the shell and continue cooking according to the recipe's instructions.
+- If the filling has to be cooked as well, remove the paper and beans, fill the shells and continue cooking according to the recipe's instructions.